Sedgwick County, Colorado

 Sedgwick County is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 2,404.
 The county seat is Julesburg.
 The county was named for Fort Sedgwick, a military post along the Platte Trail, which was named for General John Sedgwick.
-It is located near the state border with Nebraska.
+It is located at the state border with Nebraska.

 History

 Sedgwick County was named after John Sedgwick, who was a major general in the Union Army during the American Civil War.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 549 sqmi, of which 548 sqmi is land and 1.4 sqmi (0.2%) is water.